awsdocs/amazon-ses-developer-guide/doc-source/faqs-metrics.md

 + [Open Tracking](#faqs-metrics-opens)
 + [Click Tracking](#faqs-metrics-clicks)

+**Note**
+Event tracking is dependent upon the recipient’s email service provider \(ESP\) and how they’ve configured their privacy settings which are beyond the control of Amazon SES\.
+The count of tracking events can be skewed \(returning inaccurate counts\) under conditions such as:
+The email recipient is using an email service provider \(ESP\) that protects their privacy\.
+The email recipient explicitly doesn’t give their ESP permission to share their data\.
+The email recipient’s ESP caches images or links, SES can only count the initial open, but won't be able to count subsequent openings\.

 ## General Questions<a name="faqs-metrics-general"></a>

 ### Q1\.
 After an email is delivered, how long does Amazon SES continue to collect open and click metrics?<a name="sending-metric-faqs-general-q1"></a>